Pterodromoides

-Pterodromoides minoricensis is an extinct fulmarine petrel dating from the Late Miocene.
-Its fossil remains were found at the Punta Nati palaeontological site on the island of Menorca in the Balearic archipelago of the western Mediterranean.
+Pterodromoides is an extinct genus of fulmarine petrel dating from the Late Miocene.
+It contains a single species, P. minoricensis.
+Its fossil remains were first discovered at the Punta Nati palaeontological site on the island of Menorca in the Balearic archipelago of the western Mediterranean.
+An additional specimen from North Carolina, USA has also been referred to this species, suggesting it lived across the North Atlantic.
 It was described in 2001, with the authors justifying the creation of a new genus by the large orbitonasal opening and characters of the postcranial skeleton, despite the similarity of the cranial osteology to that of Pagodroma.
-The generic name derives from its resemblance to Pterodroma in shape and proportions.
-The specific epithet refers to the type locality.